 - Hydrate – aim for 16 ounces of water right when you wake up

-- Breathe – take 1-5 slow, conscious breaths
+- Breathe – take 1-5 deep, slow, conscious breaths

 - Stretch – forward fold to wake up your muscles, 1-5 times

-- Make Your Bed – there’s nothing like a quick win to motivate your for the rest of the day
+- Make Your Bed – there’s nothing like a quick win to motivate you for the rest of the day